KallosP/CSC_365_Group_Project/docs/peer_review_response.md

 12. User Name now cannot be an empty string.
 Priority is now set by default to low.
 13. get tags now is GET instead of POST

+### (Sri Bala)

+1. /tags/{task_id} endpoint post has been changed to get
+2. /{task_id}/remove endpoint changed to delete
+3. crud renamed to task
+4. /read/{task_id} endpoint changed to get.
+It can be called to check that all entered fields were successfully written in the post request
+5. Changed update_task to put request
+6. Due date is different from end date to check if tasks were completed past due
+7. The overdue status is being worked on in analytics
+8. It wouldn't make sense to have a null username or password because that's not considered a user.
+And this is not possible when passing the arguments on render due to them being non nullable strings
+9. It could be a good idea to have more user information, but it doesn't add to the purpose of a task manager
+10. That is a good constraint to have, but it's not necessary since the create_user endpoint already avoids inserting duplicate usernames
+11. If the database was large enough, I would agree that indexes on those ids are useful.
+However performance is not a problem at this scale
+12. Collaborators does sound like a good feature to have when teams are using the tool.
+This may be implemented in the future
+13. Time estimate has since been added

 ## Test Results

 ### (Sophia Chang)